The Administrative Core is responsible for the overall business administration and daily management of the NORC.

 The Administrative Core sets the overall direction of the NORC and ensures optimal utilization of all Center resources.
 The Core provides scientific leadership, research oversight, budgetary management and administrative support for the research center.

-The Diet and Physical Activity Sub-Core’s expertise ensures that investigators use the latest methods for diet and physical activity assessment in their research studies, and allows them to utilize the infrastructure (personnel, software and equipment) that exists within the Core rather than create their own duplicate capacity.
+The Behavioral Assessment Sub-Core’s expertise ensures that investigators use the latest methods for diet and physical activity assessment in their research studies, and allows them to utilize the infrastructure (personnel, software and equipment) that exists within the Core rather than create their own duplicate capacity.
 [Learn more about services]

-The Intervention Core (formerly known as CHAI – Connected Health Applications and Interventions) Sub-Core uses state-of-the-art technologies to facilitate the translation of traditional evidence-based interventions into effective web- and mobile-based interventions in nutrition and obesity.
+The Intervention Core (formerly known as CHAI – Connected Health Applications and Interventions) uses state-of-the-art technologies to facilitate the translation of traditional evidence-based interventions into effective web- and mobile-based interventions in nutrition and obesity.
 [Learn more about services]